macd/NL2sol.jl/README.md

 ## Limitations

+  * Only supported in Julia 0.4 (and greater, someday)

   * Only a linux version, compiled on Ubuntu 14.04 is currently available.

   * NL2sol does nasty pointer tricks that are liable to make programs